supabase-community/supabase-mcp/README.md

 ## Prerequisites

-You will need Node.js installed on your machine.
+You will need Node.js ([active LTS](https://nodejs.org/en/about/previous-releases) or newer) installed on your machine.
 You can check this by running:

 ```shell
 node -v
 ```

-If you don't have Node.js installed, you can download it from [nodejs.org](https://nodejs.org/).
+If you don't have Node.js 22+ installed, you can download it from [nodejs.org](https://nodejs.org/).

 ## Setup